Create a map

 - In the Layers pane, unlock all layers.

 Use Ctrl+click to unlock all layers at once.

-- On the ribbon, click File and choose Save.
+- From the File menu, choose Save.

 The artwork is saved as an Adobe Illustrator file in your computer's Adobe folder.